Dreaming381/TextMeshDOTS/README.md

 ![plot](./TextMeshDOTS.png)

 <b>Font Support</b> Powered by [Harfbuzz](https://harfbuzz.github.io/), TextMeshDOTS is currently able to load
 TrueType fonts, TrueType Collection fonts, and OpenType fonts.
-Fonts can either be inluded as an asset, or searched at runtime among the system fonts available on a given target platform (Windows, Linux, MacOS etc).
+Fonts can either be included as an asset, or searched at runtime among the system fonts available on a given target platform (Windows, Linux, MacOS etc).
 Selection of font family members ([variants](https://learn.microsoft.com/en-us/typography/opentype/spec/otvaroverview)) that differ in properties such as regular/italic, font weight (normal, bold, thin, etc), font width (normal, condensed, expanded etc),